Southern France, Pt. 1

 Beneath the train station was a bicycle parking lot:

-We dropped our bags at our hotel and walked a loop:
+We dropped off our bags at our hotel and walked a loop of the downtown:

-The grocery stores had digital signage with pricing–way more technologically advanced than California!
+The grocery stores had digital signage with pricing, which is more technologically advanced than retail stores in Silicon Valley, California!

 We took the train one stop further to Menton which has a nice marina and goes up the hillside to a scenic cemetery: